veny/GearmaNode/README.md

 #### Asynchronous errors
 In asynchronous code an error event will be emitted via `EventEmitter` on corresponding object if something goes wrong.
-This happens mostly by network communication or if a gearman service fails.
+This happens mostly by network communication failure or if a gearman service fails.

 ## Tests